parameter1/leads-sync/README.md

 - [x] add day, send, url, sub unique index (with filter on sub + send) on email-click-events
 - [x] add send and sub values to all previous clicks
 - [x] update email-click-events unique index to use partial filter exp on job, usr
-- [ ] update category upsert to use parentId?
+- [x] update category upsert to use parentId
 - [ ] ad request id pagination support to queue events
-- [ ] update HTML link tracking to use new URL format
+- [x] update HTML link tracking to use new URL format
 - [ ] need to determine how to handle multiple BUs

 ## Event Modeling